 - Boosts metabolism.
 A good metabolism is a sign that your body is working optimally and all functions are intact.
-Cardio workout boosts your metabolism, which eliminates toxins, fats, and harmful components from the body.
-Cardio workouts also helped in increasing protein synthesis in aging men and women.
+A cardio workout boosts your metabolism, which eliminates toxins, fats, and harmful components from the body.
+Cardio workouts also helped in increasing protein synthesis in ageing men and women.

 - Improvement in blood sugar levels.
 Insulin levels are well managed if you take care of your body.
 Exercise is a great way to manage your blood sugar levels.
 Make sure that you engage yourself in exercises to gain the best benefits.
 Moderate aerobic exercises also reduce inflammatory markers in type 2 diabetes as shown by research.

 - Works to achieve targeted weight.
 Exercise and weight loss have a very well-established connection.
 If you want to lose some weight and need the shape you have always wanted, you should consider opting for exercises at a moderate level.

 - Makes you stronger.
 If you struggle to perform different exercises such as strength training or weight lifting, engage in cardio workouts.
 Cardio adds strength to your body and increases your endurance.

 - Improves mood.
 Exercises have a huge impact on your mood and can help in improving your mood.
 Cardio induces the secretion of happy hormones in the body, which then elevates the person’s mood.